MirS0bhan/MirS0bhan/README.md

-Just a persian guy that belive in libre planet and love free software. a wikipedia.
+Just a persian guy that belive in libre planet and love free software. a wikipedian.

 ## 📫 How to Reach Me